oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 - However, all of the above may have no performance impact if the method is *cold* (i.e. infrequently executed).

-In conclusion, it is always possible to use an outdated profile to build an optimized image.
+In conclusion, it is always possible to use an outdated profile to generate an optimized image.
-Moreover, if the code changes are small, or limited to the cold parts of the program, then using the old profile will usually not compromise the performance of the optimized image.
+Moreover, if the code changes are sufficiently small, or limited to the cold parts of the program, then using the old profile will usually not compromise the performance of the optimized image.